Use Equity Incentive Plans to Boost Exit Value

 Stock Appreciation Rights (“SAR”) plans grant a right to employees to receive compensation if and when the company is sold, based on the increase in value over some base value (strike price).
 The employee pays ordinary income tax on the gain when realized.
 The rights typically vest over some period and are subject to continued employment.
 SARs do not pay dividends and holders receive no voting rights.
 It is common (but not required) to have both a profit-sharing plan and a SAR plan.

 Phantom Stock plans are similar to a SAR plan.
-One key difference, I believe (I am not an expert in this), is that phantom stock plans usually pay dividends on the vested portion (like actual shares), which effectively adds a profit sharing component.
+One key difference is that phantom stock plans usually pay dividends on the vested portion (like actual shares), which effectively adds a profit sharing component.

 I’m barely scratching the surface of this subject.
 If you are considering creating an equity incentive plan for key employees, it is critical to work with an attorney that specializes in this area.
 Jonathan Rubens, a partner in the San Francisco-based law firm of Moscone Emblidge & Rubens LLP, is one of the best.
 Read Jon’s article: Equity Incentive Compensation and Succession Planning Part I: Stock Options and other Structures for the Closely-Held Business